ninogarcia/Sales-Data-Case-Study/README.md

 &nbsp;
 &nbsp;

-Who is the best customer (Let's answer it using RFM - Recency-Frequency-Monetary)
+Who is the best customer?
+(Let's answer it using RFM - Recency-Frequency-Monetary)

 ```sql
 DROP TEMPORARY TABLE IF EXISTS rfm;